Customer monitoring

-LiveLive read-only telemetry, savings context, and support paths for connected systems.
+LiveLive read-only telemetry, savings context, diagnostics, and support for connected systems.

 Australia's battery hardware is ahead of its software.
-Kolvera helps battery owners understand what their system is really saving today, then turns high-quality telemetry into optimisation, installer-aligned distribution, and managed battery operations.
+Kolvera helps battery owners understand what their system is really doing today, then turns high-quality telemetry into diagnostics, premium optimisation, and later managed-participation paths once readiness is proven.
 The moat is operational quality with evidence.

 455,000+